SixEight Church’s Vision

 Does this sound like something you want to be involved in?
 Maybe it’s time for you to get in touch and check us out?
 You can contact us via the contact page, follow us on twitter or like our Facebook page, or just show up on a Sunday for service, or show up at the Food Pantry on Wednesdays to serve.
 Either way, if you agree with what we’re trying to do, we need you.

 And that’s the thing.
 It does you no good to just agree with us.
 But, what will do you good is to get involved.
 We are an active church.
 There are plenty of churches and organizations where you can be a passive attender.
 But, what God has given us to do, requires action.
-It requires us to be active in our church, it requires us to be active in our community and it requires us to be active in our 8 to 15.
+It requires us to be active in our church, it requires us to be active in our community and it requires us to be active in the lives of people around us.

 On a different note, if what you have just read makes you mad, we would ask you why?
 Why are you mad about this?
 Are you mad because you think church is supposed to be done differently?
 Or are you mad because you want to do this at your church, but you know that’s not going to happen?
 Maybe you’re mad because you know it’s true.
 Or maybe you’re mad because you’re so comfortable with the structure of church you’re used to that you’ve never even thought about whether or not it’s the right way to do things.